Middlewich: Landmarks and religious sites

 The principal landmark in Middlewich is the Anglican parish church of St Michael and All Angels, parts of which date back to the 12th century, although the majority was built during the 14th, 15th and 16th centuries.
 There was a general remodelling of the church during the 19th century, which included removing the whitewash from its interior to reveal the sandstone appearance seen today.
 The church was the site of fierce fighting in the first and second Battles of Middlewich during the English Civil War.

 Other landmarks include: the Roman Theatre built on the Bull Ring on the site of the old town hall and library; and the town bridge, opened in 1931 as a replacement for an earlier bridge.
 Middlewich has a town cemetery with a twin chapel dating from 1859 by Bellamy & Hardy; it contains the Commonwealth war graves of 21 British service personnel, 17 from World War I and 4 from World War II.
 The Victoria technical school and library, which was opened in 1897, is a red brick and red terracotta building, "with a cupola but otherwise vaguely in the Loire style".
 Since 1900, the building on Lewin Street has been used as offices by the Town Council.
 One mile north of the town centre along King Street lies Ravenscroft Hall, which dates from 1837.

 There are places of worship for five Christian denominations within the town: Church of England, Methodist, United Reformed Church, Catholic and Pentecostal.
 There are no places of worship for non-Christian faiths.

 Middlewich Methodist Church was built in 2000 in Booth Lane, replacing the earlier chapel in Lewin Street.
-Middlewich United Reformed Church ([//upload.wikimedia.org/wikipedia/commons/3/34/Middlewich_-_URC.jpg Image]) was founded in 1797, with the current church (the second on this site) in Queen Street being built in 1870, and completed in 1871.
+Middlewich United Reformed Church was founded in 1797, with the current church (the second on this site) in Queen Street being built in 1870, and completed in 1871.
 The church celebrated its bicentenary in 1997 with the publication of a history of the church, Two Hundred Years (not out).

 Catholic masses were held in a cottage near the cemetery from 1848 until the building of the first Catholic church in the town in Wych House Lane in 1864.
 This church was enlarged to include the first Catholic school in the town in 1869.
-The church was later replaced by the modern St Mary's Catholic Church on New King Street ([//upload.wikimedia.org/wikipedia/commons/f/f2/Middlewich_-_St_Marys.jpg Image]) in 1890, with the stone cross from the church on Wych House Lane being kept within the porch of the new church.
+The church was later replaced by the modern St Mary's Catholic Church on New King Street in 1890, with the stone cross from the church on Wych House Lane being kept within the porch of the new church.

-Middlewich Community Church ([//upload.wikimedia.org/wikipedia/commons/d/d2/Middlewich_-_Middlewich_Community_Church.jpg Image]) is a relatively new Pentecostal church located in the former social club for the Brunner Mond works in Brooks Lane.
+Middlewich Community Church is a Pentecostal church located in the former social club for the Brunner Mond works in Brooks Lane.